XxAcielxX/arch-plasma-install/README.md

 #### NVIDIA Set Up
 Special thanks [Korvahannu's guide](https://github.com/korvahannu/arch-nvidia-drivers-installation-guide/) and [Arch Wiki - Nvidia Troubleshooting](https://wiki.archlinux.org/title/NVIDIA/Troubleshooting) for making this possible!
-NOTE : Most info comes from Korvahannu's guide and is recommended to take a look at it aswell if you are having any other issues
+> NOTE: Most info comes from Korvahannu's guide and is recommended to take a look at it aswell if you are having any other issues

 Following all three steps should get you properly set up.